phoneemail/sign-in-with-phone-reactjs/README.md

     The app will be accessible at http://localhost:3000 by default.

 ## Features

 Login with Phone: Easily integrate a secure and convenient phone-based authentication system into your React JS application.

- ## Contributing

-We welcome contributions from the community.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.